uncognic/DuckOS/README.md

 ### Notes & Disclaimers
 ⚠️ ***This ISO IS STILL IN DEVELOPEMENT / ALPHA!
 Meaning bugs will occur, but DuckOS is stable enough!***
 📝 This ISO is a highly modified fork of a different custom OS!
 Be aware of this and don't say the ISO is stolen!
+🐧 If the windows image for some reason isn't good for you, check out our Linux version :)

 ### **What do we offer?**